sdbeng/sdbeng/README.md

 ### Hi there 👋

 ** Happy Fall!
-May God keep you and all families safe and healthy.
+May God keep you and your family safe and healthy.
+Happy Thanksgiging and Merry Christmas in advance!!

 📫 I work as Full Stack Dev with a team of React and Back end developers.
 Thank God for this opportunity.

 📐 2023:♂ Taking a lot of mini breaks, continue reading docs about nextjs13 changes, and planning to build an ai-saas project.
 Grabbed the new Xcode and SwiftUi, reading the docs and building a project.
 It looks great so far.

-- 💬 On the weekends, I like to spend time with my wife, daugther and son, play a few games of chess and pickleball, go for walks and play with our little husky 🐾
+- 💬 On the weekends, I like to spend time with my wife, daugther and son, especially when we go on vacation.
+We usually play a few games of chess and pickleball, go for walks and play with our husky 🐾

 ### React